Sure Dividend

 Dividend Aristocrats In Focus: Federal Realty Investment Trust

-Regarding dividend growth stocks, the Dividend Aristocrats are the “cream of the crop.”
+When it comes to dividend growth stocks, the Dividend Aristocrats are the “cream of the crop.”
 These are stocks in the S&P 500 Index, with 25+ consecutive years of dividend increases.
 Additionally, the Dividend Aristocrats must meet certain market cap and liquidity requirements.

 It is relatively difficult to become a Dividend Aristocrat, which is why only 68 of them exist.
 With that in mind, we created a full list of all 68 Dividend Aristocrats.
-You can download your copy of the Dividend Aristocrats list, along with important metrics like price-to-earnings ratios and dividend yields, by clicking on the link below:

 At the same time, Real Estate Investment Trusts (REITs) seem like natural fits for the Dividend Aristocrats Index.
-REITs are required to distribute at least 90% of their earnings to shareholders, which leads to steady dividend growth for the asset class, provided earnings grow over time.
+REITs are required to distribute at least 90% of their earnings to shareholders.
 And yet, there are only 3 REITs on the list of Dividend Aristocrats, including Federal Realty Investment Trust (FRT).

 The reason for the relative lack of REITs in the Dividend Aristocrats Index is primarily due to the high payout requirement of REITs.
-It’s challenging to grow dividends year-in-and-year-out when the bulk of income is being distributed, as this leaves little margin for error.
+It’s challenging to grow dividends every year when the bulk of income is already being distributed, as this leaves little margin for error.

 Federal Realty has a very impressive dividend history, particularly for a REIT.
-Federal Realty has increased its dividend for 55 years in a row, which also makes it a Dividend King.
-This article will discuss the only REIT on the list of Dividend Aristocrats and Dividend Kings.
+Federal Realty has increased its dividend for 56 years in a row, which also makes it a Dividend King.

 Business Overview

 Federal Realty was founded in 1962.
 Federal Realty’s business model is to own and rent out real estate properties as a Real Estate Investment Trust.
 It uses a significant portion of its rental income and external financing to acquire new properties.
-This helps create a “snowball” effect of rising income over time.

 Federal Realty primarily owns shopping centers.
 However, it also operates in the redevelopment of multi-purpose properties, including retail, apartments, and condominiums.
-The portfolio is highly diversified in terms of the tenant base.
-Federal Realty has a high-quality tenant portfolio.

 Source: Investor Presentation